 There are still plenty of benefits to getting started with crafting early, though.
 You may be able to get certain weapons earlier than you would if you rely on loot drops or quest rewards.
 You'll also need to craft arrows or bullets if you plan on using ranged weapons.
 The Trading Post means you'll be able to sell the stuff you make, too, though you should check to see what sells well before committing if you're crafting purely to make gold.

 How to choose a faction

-You'll need to pick one of three factions to join once you reach level 10.
+You'll need to pick one of three factions to join once you reach a certain part of the main questline.
 You'll have to choose between The Marauders, The Covenant, and The Syndicate.
 Aside from aesthetics, your choice should come down to a couple of factors.
 Factions control different parts of the map and this will vary, depending on the server.
 As they will also battle each other for territory, it's worth joining the faction that's dominant on your server.

-Companies (guilds) are also faction-exclusive, and if you plan on playing with friends you should make sure you all join the same faction, or you won't be able to play together.
+Companies (guilds) are also faction-exclusive, and if you plan on playing with friends you should make sure you all join the same faction unless you want to go up against each other during PvP.

 You can change your faction if you want, but only after 120 days has passed since joining the last one, so it pays to take a bit of time to decide.

 Pick up town and faction quests